 Your Sensitive Personal Data will be processed in order to fulfil our and your legitimate interests (Article 6(1)(f) GDPR) and for the provision to you of following services:

-Making accommodation or hotel arrangements

-Making transportation arrangements

-Making restaurant arrangements or other food arrangements
+Organizing DLT2018, which you will attend and may give a presentation

+Helping you to prepare for the itinerary to attend DLT2018

+Helping you to arrange accommodations during DLT2018

+Helping you to arrange transportations during DLT2018

+Helping you to find restaurants

 Making other services arrangements

-Supporting you with the tours or with preparations for the tours

-Managing the itinerary or the preparation of the itinerary

 Considering, entering into or performing contracts or other relationship

 Responding to your queries or requirements

 Emergency scenario (accident, fire, injury, health and safety, etc.) follow-up

-JTB processes your personal data in its interest as well as your interest, so JTB provides and you receive the travel related services that you have requested and other related services specified in the above.
+DLT2018OC processes your personal data in its interest as well as your interest, so DLT2018OC provides and you receive the services related to DLT2018 that you have requested and other related services specified in the above.

 We keep your personal data as long as there is a statutory or legal requirement to do so or in order to provide the aforementioned services to you.
 For accounting or auditing purposes we may retain your personal data for a period of time after our direct business dealings have ended.

-Furthermore, we may share your personal data with JTB group companies as well as with other companies which may be located within or outside the EEA and provide travel and business process services related to the provision of the services indicated above, for example: airlines, hotels, accommodations, transportations, restaurants, tour operators, travel agencies, other service providers (including service providers for JTB).
+Furthermore, we may share your personal data with other companies which may be located within or outside the EEA and provide DLT2018 related services related to the provision of the services indicated above, for example: airlines, hotels, accommodations, transportations, restaurants, tour operators, travel agencies, other service providers.
 Where a company is located outside the EEA, we will arrange adequate safeguards such as Binding Corporate Rules or Standard Contact Clause arrangement or transfer your personal data based on appropriate legal basis.

 Your rights